 I decided to become a chef because I have always loved food and cooking.
 Instead of watching Saturday morning cartoons, I was watching cooking shows on PBS.
 When it was time for me to invest in myself for college I thought it would be great to do something I loved.

 2. What education or experience would you recommend for aspiring chefs?

-7. What fabric and style of chef coat do you enjoy wearing the most?
+6. What fabric and style of chef uniform do you enjoy wearing the most?

-9. Do you try to experience your competitors’ food?
-Do you ever get ideas from them?
+8. Do you try to experience your competitors’ food?

 10. Do you think it is important to visit the markets rather than just have standard orders?

-11. How do you test a new recipe without putting it on the permanent menu?
+11. How do you test a new recipe before putting it on the permanent menu?

-12. Do you notice any resistance to the unhealthier dishes?
+12. Do you notice any growing resistance to the unhealthier dishes?

 13. What is your advice for planning a menu for a new restaurant?

 My advice for planning a menu for a new restaurant is to plan it properly for your demographics and staff.
 Don’t make your food so complicated that your diners can’t see your vision on the plate and your staff can’t execute it.
 Also make sure your menu fits your theme.
 It has to make sense.